-Just back from a visit to Moulsford School - a boys' prep school in South Oxon with an idyllic riverside setting and a reputation for sporting excellence.
+Moulsford School is a boys' prep on the Berkshire-South Oxon border with an idyllic riverside setting and a reputation for sporting excellence.
 Read the review.

 Like many schools I visit, Moulsford is a mix of the old and new, the original building a grand red brick Victorian mansion, with a lot of wood panelling and stained glass, and a grand dark wooden staircase that leads up to the boarding block.
 Sympathetic modern buildings house the classrooms for the 370 boys aged 4-13, of whom 41 are boarders.

 You’ll find plenty of prep schools with that kind of sports roll call, but not many of them have this kind of view or access to the river.

 The school, unsurprisingly, offers comprehensive water sports including kayaking, canoeing and even dinghy sailing where kids can go up to ‘Goose Poo Island’ for the full Swallows & Amazons experience.
 Paddleboarding has gone berserk here and the school has just bought a further 12 boards (you might catch headmaster Ben Beardmore Gray on the river in the early evening too).
-Moulford has recently bought 8 new ergos and are exploring rowing as an option – they’re currently are applying for planning permission for a rowing pontoon.
+Moulsford has recently bought 8 new ergos and are exploring rowing as an option – they’re currently are applying for planning permission for a rowing pontoon.

 Drama-wise, the main school hall is small but well-appointed with all the theatre lighting and pull-out tiered seating you’d expect.
 All kids get the opportunity to perform or be involved in a drama production each year, drama courses run in holidays and children in certain years being offered an introduction to film production.
 10% of kids here go through LAMDA exams.
 On the technology front, there’s a swanky ICT suite, with all boys Y3-8 given their own ipad to use in relevant classes.